 Ensure the transformer and induced draft motor are set on the appropriate voltage taps.
 Both the transformer tap and induced draft motor are set on 230v from the factory.
-To change the induced draft motor voltage, remove the black induced draft motor wire from the unused terminal on the ignition control board and swap it with the red wire coming from the induced draft motor.
+To change transformer and induced draft motor voltage to 208V, move the black wire on the transformer from the 230V tap to the 208V tap.